microverseinc/curriculum-template-databases/README.md

 # curriculum-databases-projects-template

 > This is a project showing data of animals in a vet-clinic.
 Different queries can be made using SQL commands.
+In this branch more data are added to the table.
+Different Transactions are made.
+The results are taken after each query.

 ## Getting Started